apache/doris/docs/en/docs/data-operate/export/export-manual.md

 ### View export status

-After submitting a job, the job status can be imported by querying the   [SHOW EXPORT](../../sql-manual/sql-reference/Show-Statements/SHOW-EXPORT.md)  command.
+After submitting a job, the job status can be viewed by querying the   [SHOW EXPORT](../../sql-manual/sql-reference/Show-Statements/SHOW-EXPORT.md)  command.
 The results are as follows:

 ```sql
 mysql> show EXPORT\G;